A reflection on a Fisher Archivist’s work-from-home projects over the past year.

 As an archivist at the Fisher Library, the recent Doors Open posts led me to reflect on the past fifteen months we've spent working from home, and how the nature of our jobs have changed throughout this pandemic.
 With the exception of going in occasionally to consult and scan material for reference requests, I’ve found, like many other archivists and librarians, that my role has changed, and I’ve had to constantly adapt throughout this period.
 Consider this a 'Doors Closed' post, as the image above suggests, that explores several archival projects that have been on-going since the spring of 2020.

 In a typical year at the Fisher, we receive about 50-100 archival donations.
 These donations range in size from one envelope to hundreds of boxes of material.
 The sheer quantity of these archival materials mean that we dedicate a great deal of time at the library to processing, arranging, and describing records.
 However, like many other archivists, the on-going public health restrictions and lockdowns have prevented us from being at work to receive and process new material.
-As a result, most of our time has shifted away from processing and towards a focus on assisting researchers and the public with reference questions, continuing our community outreach, and making our collections more discoverable online.
+As a result, most of our time has shifted away from processing and towards a focus on assisting researchers and the public with reference questions, continuing our community outreach, and making our collections more discoverable and accessible online.

 A behind-the-scenes look at unprocessed material in the Fisher Library basement

-Updating records and making our collections more discoverable
+Updating records and making our collections more discoverable online

 Examples of items in collections now available on Discover Archives: